2025–26 Northeastern Huskies men's basketball team

-The 2025–26 Northeastern Huskies men's basketball team represents Northeastern University during the 2025–26 NCAA Division I men's basketball season.
-The Huskies, led by 20th-year head coach Bill Coen, play their first two home games at the Matthews Arena, before moving to the Cabot Center for the remainder of the season, due to the planned demolition of the Matthews Arena.
-They compete as members of the Coastal Athletic Association.
+The 2025–26 Northeastern Huskies men's basketball team represented Northeastern University during the 2025–26 NCAA Division I men's basketball season.
+The Huskies, led by 20th-year head coach Bill Coen, played their first two home games at the Matthews Arena, before moving to the Cabot Center for the remainder of the season, due to the planned demolition of the Matthews Arena.
+They competed as members of the Coastal Athletic Association.

 Previous season

 The Huskies finished the 2024–25 season 17–15, 9–9 in CAA play, to finish in a tie for seventh place.
 They were defeated by Hampton in the second round of the CAA tournament.

 Preseason

 On October 2, 2025, the CAA released their preseason coaches poll.
 Northeastern was picked to finish tied for eighth in the conference.